Riyas-M/Riyas-M.github.io/README.md

 ## Portfolio

-I'm a Frontend Engineer & Section Manager with an experience of over 9 years.
-I have good hands-on experience working with modern web frameworks and technologies, extensively worked on UI/UX & Web Ecosystem.
+I'm a Frontend Engineer & Senior Manager with an experience of over 10 years.
+Good hands-on experience working with modern web frameworks and technologies, extensively worked on UI/UX & Web Ecosystem.

 ---